feathersjs-ecosystem/feathers-hooks-common/docs/hooks.md

 - **Details**

-  The hook always performs its own preliminary `get` call.
+  The hook performs its own preliminary `get` call.
 If the original service call is also a `get`, its `context.params` is used for the preliminary `get`.
+The preliminary `get` will be skipped if `params.disableStashBefore` is truthy.

   For any other method the calling params are formed from the original calling context: